European airlines cancel Tel Aviv flights amid escalating conflict

 “We will, of course, continue to monitor the situation,” an easyJet spokeswoman said.

-Reporting by Sarah Young; additional reporting by Inti Landauro in Madrid, editing by Michael Holden and Carmel Crimmins
+Reporting by Sarah Young; additional reporting by Inti Landauro in Madrid, Christoph Steitz in Frankfurt and Alexander Cornwell in Dubai, editing by Michael Holden and Carmel Crimmins

 Our Standards: The Thomson Reuters Trust Principles.